kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 - [x] Metrics
-  - Metric name: `kube_apiserver_pod_logs_backend_tls_failure_total`
+  - Metric name: `kube_apiserver_validation_kubelet_cert_cn_total`
   - Components exposing the metric: kube-apiserver

-> TODO: should `kube_apiserver_pod_logs_backend_tls_failure_total` reflect errors due to the new CN validation?
+  - If the feature is enabled, and the metric increases for the `failure` label, it signals a problem.
-> It's technically a TLS failure, but it's not part of the base TLS client validations.
+  - If the service is healthy, the metric should increase.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-We could add a metric specific to track the number of requests that failed due to the new CN validation.
-In addition, we could track the time spent per request on the CN validation.
+We could add a metric to track the time spent per request on the CN validation.

-However, we consider these metrics to not provide enough value to justify the work to maintain them.
+However, we consider this metric to not provide enough value to justify the work to maintain it.

 ### Dependencies